-Since June 1, 2019, taxpayers in certain advanced manufacturing industries (i.e., non-metallic mineral products, general equipment, special equipment, computers, communication devices, and other electronic equipment) can benefit from the VAT refund policy without reaching the RMB 500,000 threshold.
+Since June 1, 2019, taxpayers in certain advanced manufacturing industries (i.e., nonmetallic mineral products, general equipment, special equipment, computers, communication devices, and other electronic equipment) can benefit from the VAT refund policy without reaching the RMB 500,000 threshold.
 Since April 1, 2021, the scope of advanced manufacturing industries has been expended to pharmaceutical, chemical fiber, railway, ships, aerospace and other transportation equipment, electrical machinery and equipment, and instruments, and the incremental VAT credit should be above zero compared with the VAT credit on March 31, 2019.
+These companies can also apply for a one-time refund of the reserved un-deducted input VAT.